guyandtheworld/airflow-ml/README.md

-# rey : ML and Pre-Processing Automation
+# airflow-ml : ML and Pre-Processing Automation

 rey is the workflow manager which used Airflow to automate all the Machine Learning and Data Pre-processing pipelines in our system.
 Some of the steps in our pipeline are
 * Fetching and indexing raw data and entities which are in the bucket